Autodrome de Linas-Montlhéry: History

-Industrialist Alexandre Lamblin hired René Jamin to design the 2.548 km oval shaped track for up to 1000 kg vehicles at 220 km/h.
+Industrialist Alexandre Lamblin hired René Jamin to design the 2.548 km oval-shaped track for up to 1000 kg vehicles at 220 km/h.
 It was initially called Autodrome Parisien, and had especially high banking.
 A road circuit was added in 1925.

-The first race there, the 1925 French Grand Prix, was held on 26 July 1925 and organised by The Automobile Club de France Grand Prix.
+The first race there, the 1925 French Grand Prix, was held on 26 July 1925 and organised by Automobile Club of France.
 It was a race in which Robert Benoist in a Delage won; Antonio Ascari died in an Alfa Romeo P2.
 The Grand Prix revisited the track in 1927 and each year between 1931 and 1937.